isaac-udy/Enro/docs/installing-enro.md

 {:.code-not-important .code-end}
 </details>

 <details markdown="block">
   <summary>
-### Adding a Navigation Container for Composables only
+    Adding a Navigation Container for Composables only
   </summary>
+  {: .text-gamma }
 If your application only has Composable destinations, you can choose to use a View based Navigation Container (as these support Composable destinations too), but you may want to consider directly using a Composable NavigationContainer.

 **0. A Composable Activity without a Navigation Container**